 From robo-advisors, digital banking, CPF, Supplementary Retirement Scheme (SRS), or through the help of your financial advisor, there are dozens of ways a savvy Singaporean can plan for and work towards financial independence.

 The Singapore government is also paving the way to help Singaporeans better track and take charge of their finances, particularly with the launch of SGFinDex, a service that helps individuals consolidate all financial information from different financial institutions and government agencies, onto a single platform.

 If you’re looking for ways to make your money work harder for you, here are eight ways to help you achieve your financial independence dream in Singapore.

-This is applicable for all new to bank users that do not have an existing Citigold or Citibank current/savings account.
+This is applicable for all new to bank customers who do not have an existing Citigold or Citibank current/savings account.
 If you own a Citibank credit card or personal loan, you will still be eligible.
-Promotion is valid till 20 October 2021.
 T&Cs apply.